sandeeppbajaj/node-express/README.md

 ### Dependency
 Node

-### Level 5 - Route Instances
-- Using chaining for routes
+### Soup to Bits
+- Export app as a module
-- Extracting routes to modules
+- Use www to start app module
-- Mounting router in the application

 ##### Steps to start
 ```
-npm install
+$ npm install
-node app.js
+$ ./bin/www
 ```
 App starts at localhost:8080